bondarukoleh/html_css_playground/browser_javaScript/info/Document.md

 provide the “outer” width/height of the element.
 Or, in other words, its **full size including borders**.

 >zero/null geometry properties values for elements are not displayed If an element (or any of its ancestors) has *display:none* or is not in the document, then all geometry properties are zero (or null for offsetParent).

-For example, offsetParent is null, and offsetWidth, offsetHeight are 0 when we created an element, but haven’t inserted it into the document yet, or it (or it’s ancestor) has display:none.
+For example, offsetParent is null, and offsetWidth, offsetHeight are 0 when we created an element, but haven’t inserted it into the document yet, or it (or it’s an ancestor) has display:none.

 ```js
 function isHidden(elem) {